DW0RKiN/M4_FORTH/README.md

      ENDCASE
      DROP

 Because 16-bit CASE is very inefficient on the Z80 I also added 8-bit CASE.
 For both the lower apartment and the higher.
-Both options ignore the second byte.
+Both options ignore the second TOS byte.
-The CASE reads the test value into the A battery at the beginning and uses the "cp number" instruction to perform the OF part.
+The CASE reads the test value into the accumulator A at the beginning and uses the "cp number" instruction to perform the OF part.

 Non standard 8-bit CASE ( n -- n ) ignores hi byte: